 More generally, I have a soft spot for language and structure and I enjoy creating interactive visualisations of geometric representations I am learning about; here are some examples.
 I completed my PhD in 2024, supervised by Adam Lopez and Antonio Vergari.
 During my PhD, I was also a part-time Research Assistant on Information Extraction from news articles and clinical text under the supervision of Beatrice Alex.Selected publications

 Taming the Sigmoid Bottleneck: Provably Argmaxable Sparse Multi-Label Classification.
-Andreas Grivas, Antonio Vergari and Adam Lopez.
-Accepted at AAAI 2024.
+Andreas Grivas, Antonio Vergari and Adam Lopez, AAAI 2024.

 Not a cute stroke: Analysis of Rule-and Neural Network-based Information Extraction Systems for Brain Radiology Reports.
-Andreas Grivas, Beatrice Alex, Claire Grover, Richard Tobin and William Whiteley.
-LOUHI 2020
+Andreas Grivas, Beatrice Alex, Claire Grover, Richard Tobin and William Whiteley, EMNLP LOUHI Workshop 2020.

 Dissertations